 • register as a charitable not-for-profit organisation

-Buddies’ aims are broad based and clearly stated on the website homepage, in its publicity flyer, in the welcome document sent out to all new members and at the foot of the weekly Bulletin.
+Buddies’ aims are broad based and clearly stated on the website homepage, in its publicity flyer, in the welcome email sent out to all new members and at the foot of the fortnightly Bulletin.

 Becoming a member of Buddies requires completion of a membership form and payment of a nominal annual membership of $10 (due 1 July), which is used to cover administration costs of Buddies Ltd. Members are eligible to vote at AGMs and other special general meetings.
 However, anyone can participate in Buddies activities and take part in the monthly meetings, to which a guest speaker is normally invited.